The production design of “Drive” – conversation with Beth Mickle

 Kirill: Can you recommend a few productions that particularly impressed or inspired you?

-Beth: One of my favorites is “Far From Heaven” with Julia Moore.
+Beth: One of my favorites is “Far From Heaven” with Julianne Moore.
 It’s one of those films that has an absolutely stunning design, well thought out and beautiful choices everywhere in it.
 Another one of my favorites is “All The Real Girls” by David Gordon Green — it has very authentic, naturalistic sets, feels like a true documentary.

 And here I’d like to thank Beth Mickle for this wonderful opportunity to learn about the design process of “Drive” and for sharing the additional materials.